chadkeeven/flexbox/README.md

 To make sure we still remember these, we're going to act them out.
 Half of the class will get a pad of post-its to write CSS properties on, and the other half has to act them out.
 > Note - Padding and Border might be hard to act out.
 Let's stick with the first 5 properties.

 If you have post-its, take two of them and write one CSS property/value on each.
-Hand each of your two post-its to a different person.
+Hand each of your two post-its to a different person. -->

 ## Why Flexbox?
 So by now (hopefully) everyone is familiar with the CSS box model.
 But perhaps while constructing your last page layout, you noticed some of the flaws in the available tools - clearing and floating alone is enough of a headache to modern developers that many people working in the field have trouble describing how it works.

 That's one reason why the Flexbox Model was created - its a more logical layout model that was added to the CSS3 spec in order to streamline page structuring, using CSS properties that match more common layout needs.

-Flexbox is so new that [it just recently obtained full browser support](http://caniuse.com/#search=flexbox)soon, it  may start to replace the CSS box model as the dominant tool for page structure.
-So it is for sure a great tool to learn!
+Flexbox is so new that [it just recently obtained full browser support](http://caniuse.com/#search=flexbox).
+However, it's already begining to replace the CSS box model as the dominant tool for page structure.
+It's time to start learning this so you're prepared!

 ## An Intro to The Flexbox Model
 The Flexbox Model is a series of CSS rules that affect the two main components of a web layout - the parent container, and the child elements.
 This is a structure we're already familiar with from past lessons - a block-level element is created as a "container", and holds inside of it a list of smaller elements: